 Baylor College of Medicine — Master of Science in Genetic Counseling

-Baylor College of Medicine has created an intensive and in-depth Master’s in Genetic Counseling for motivated learners preparing for challenging careers in the field.
-This program can be completed in around 21 months for enrolled learners and can include 31 credit hours of course work within the first year, 19 hours of course work in the second year, 8 hours of thesis work, and 7 credit hours of clinical rotations throughout the program.
-As students begin this program, they may engage in courses like Embryology, Human Behavioral Counseling, Research Methods in Genetic Counseling, and Ethical and Legal issues in Human Genetics.
+Baylor College of Medicine has created an intensive and in-depth accredited genetic counseling master’s program for motivated learners preparing for careers in the field.
+This program can be completed in around 21 months and can include 31 credit hours of coursework within the first year, 19 hours of coursework in the second year, eight hours of thesis work, and seven credit hours of clinical rotations throughout the program.
+As students begin this program, they may engage in courses like Embryology, Human Behavioral Counseling, Research Methods in Genetic Counseling, and Ethical and Legal Issues in Human Genetics.

 University of Texas Graduate School of Biomedical Sciences at Houston — Program in Genetic Counseling

-The University of Texas Graduate School of Biomedical Sciences now offers a Master of Science in Genetic Counseling for students prepared for in-person classroom learning and intense clinical experiences.
+The University of Texas Graduate School of Biomedical Sciences offers a Master of Science in Genetic Counseling that features in-person classroom learning and intense clinical experiences.
 The clinical rotations required in this program begin within the first year but become the main focus of training during the second year.
 This program seeks to blend both the scientific aspects of genomics with the art and science of psychosocial counseling.
-While in this program, students can expect to engage in courses like Contemporary Issues in Genetic Counseling, Prenatal Genetic Counseling, and Biomedical Ethics for the Genetic Counseling.
-The combination of classroom learning and clinical experience can better prepare students for entering the field after graduation.
+While in this program, students can expect to engage in courses like Contemporary Issues in Genetic Counseling, Prenatal Genetic Counseling, and Biomedical Ethics for the Genetic Counselor.
+The combination of classroom learning and clinical experience can fully prepare students for entering the field after graduation.

 University of Utah — Graduate Program in Genetic Counseling

-The University of Utah currently provides an innovative Graduate Program in Genetic Counseling to curious and motivated learners.
-This 2-year program includes both traditional and hybrid courses to allow students the flexibility of learning at their own pace while staying full-time in the program.
-Clinical rotations within this program are first introduced in the summer semester following the first year of the program and can continue rigorously during the second and final year.
-Courses that students can take during this program can include Principles of Genetic Counseling, Clinical Epidemiology, Multicultural Counseling, and Genetics, Genomics, and Environmental Influences of Complex Adult Conditions.
+The University of Utah currently offers an innovative Graduate Program in Genetic Counseling to curious and motivated learners.
+This two-year program includes both traditional and hybrid courses to allow students the flexibility of learning at their own pace while staying full time in the program.
+Clinical rotations within this program are first introduced in the summer semester following the first year of the program and can continue during the second and final year.
+Courses that students can take during this program include Principles of Genetic Counseling, Clinical Epidemiology, Multicultural Counseling, and Genomics.

 Virginia Commonwealth University — Genetic Counseling Program

-The Department of Human and Molecular Genetics at Virginia Commonwealth University has designed a Master of Science in Genetic Counseling for students preparing to enter this emerging scientific field.
-The program was designed through the influence of the American Board of Genetic Counseling and includes course work specific to the scientific applications of genetic counseling and clinical practice.
+The Department of Human and Molecular Genetics at Virginia Commonwealth University has designed a Master of Science in Genetic Counseling that prepares students to enter this emerging scientific field.
+The program was designed to align with the requirements of the American Board of Genetic Counseling and includes coursework specific to the scientific applications of genetic counseling and clinical practice.
 Students enrolled in this program can participate in supervised clinical experiences beginning midway through the program and continue them until the program is complete.
-Course work in this program includes topics in human genetics, medical genetics, and ethical consideration for counselors in this field.
+Coursework in this program covers topics such as human genetics, medical genetics, and ethical considerations for counselors in this field.

 University of Wisconsin-Madison — Genetic Counseling Master’s Program

-The Master of Genetic Counselor Studies offered through the University of Wisconsin at Madison can be an excellent choice for learners seeking high-quality and reliable degree programs.
-This program consists of 21-months of intensive courses in genetic counseling and supervised clinical practica to help strengthen student abilities in the field.
-The first year of this program consists of four 7-week clinical rotations, a laboratory course, and public health rotation alongside required course work.
-During the second year, students can participate in three 10-week rotations throughout the summer and 2 semesters of the final year.
+The Master of Genetic Counselor Studies offered through the University of Wisconsin at Madison can be an excellent choice for learners seeking a high-quality and reliable degree program.
+This program consists of 21 months of intensive courses in genetic counseling and supervised clinical practice to help strengthen student abilities in the field.
+The first year of this program consists of four seven-week clinical rotations, a laboratory course, and a public health rotation alongside required coursework.
+During the second year, students can participate in three 10-week rotations throughout the summer and final two semesters.
 Courses that are included in the curriculum are Cancer Genetics Risk Assessment and Counseling, Clinical Embryology and Prenatal Diagnosis, and Advanced Clinical Genetics Concepts.